HKUST-VISLab/vismooc/README.md

 </table>

 ## VisMOOC Modules
-The VisMocc system allows users to analyze the Mooc data from multiperspectives.
+The VisMOOC system allows users to analyze the MOOC data from multiperspectives.

 <table width="100%">
 <thead width="100%">